zkamvar/workbench-mdf-shell-novice/episodes/02-filedir.md

 just as it's possible to pile hundreds of printed papers on our desk, but it's a self-defeating strategy.

-Now that we know the `data-shell` directory is located on our Desktop, we can do two things.
+Now that we know the `data-shell` directory is located in our home directory, we can do two things.

 First, we can look at its contents, using the same strategy as before, passing a directory name to `ls`:

 ~~~
-$ ls -F Desktop/data-shell
+$ ls data-shell
 ~~~
 {: .language-bash}

 ~~~
-creatures/          molecules/          notes.txt           solar.pdf
+creatures          molecules          notes.txt           solar.pdf
-data/               north-pacific-gyre/ pizza.cfg           writing/
+data               north-pacific-gyre pizza.cfg           writing
 ~~~
 {: .output}

 Second, we can actually change our location to a different directory, so we are no longer located in our home directory.

+### Changing Directory: cd

 The command to change locations is `cd` followed by a directory name to change our working directory.